Macular Degeneration Treatment in Livingston and Morristown, NJ

-Retina Vitreous Consultants has established the Macular Degeneration Center of New Jersey in our offices as a resource for the ever-growing portion of the maturing population with both wet and dry forms of macular degeneration.
+Retina Vitreous Consultants has established the Macular Degeneration Center of New Jersey in our offices in Morristown and Livingston as a resource for the ever-growing portion of the maturing population with both wet and dry forms of macular degeneration.
 Complete primary diagnostic evaluation, therapeutic pharmacologic and laser intervention, review of potential inclusion in clinical trial research, and referral for low vision rehabilitative services are provided at our Center.
 We are the pioneer group in the entire state of New Jersey to offer the surgically Implantable Miniature Telescope (IMT- Vision Care Ophthalmic Technologies) for the treatment of severe vision loss due to macular degeneration.
 Please schedule an appointment to determine if you or a family member is a candidate for this recently FDA- approved technology.

 Early Dry Age Related Macular Degeneration- Note multiple fine drusen in macula.